Digital Health is Driving New Regulatory Models

 Which Digital Health Technologies are Regulated by FDA?

 Digital health technologies include personalized medicine, telehealth and telemedicine, wearable devices, health information technology (IT), and mobile apps.
 FDA recognizes that digital health can improve the accuracy and efficiency of patient care.

 Prior to 2016, FDA issued guidance documents related to mobile apps, and defined many types of software products as medical devices.
 The 21st Century Cures Act, enacted in December 2016, excluded five categories of software and digital health technologies from being considered devices by amending the definition of “medical device” under the Federal Food Drug and Cosmetic Act (FDCA).
 To comply with the Cures Act, FDA revised its existing guidance documents and issued additional guidance documents about changes to existing medical software policies under the Cures Act; general wellness products; mobile medical apps; medical device data systems, medical image storage devices, and medical image communication devices; off-the-shelf-software; and clinical decision support software.

-FDA has Proposed a New “Pre-Certification” Regulatory Model for Software-Based Medical Devices
+FDA Needs New Legislative Authority to Proceed with its “Pre-Certification” Regulatory Model for Software-Based Medical Devices

 Penn Avenue Law & Policy Can Chart a Regulatory Course for Digital Health Technologies

 Penn Avenue Law & Policy can advise you regarding the current regulatory status of your software and digital health technologies.
 The firm can help determine potential future pathways for your products, based on FDA’s proposals and your business goals.
 Christine P. Bump has represented companies of all sizes in the digital technology space and has the experience and ability to steer rapidly changing technologies through evolving regulatory landscapes.